seankim658/NHL-xG-Modeling/README.md

 79. `state_4v5` - Whether the team taking the shot was playing 4 on 5 (used for the shorthanded model)
 80. `state_3v4` - Whether the team taking the shot was playing 3 on 4 (used for the shorthanded model)
 81. `state_3v5` - Whether the team taking the shot was playing 3 on 5 (used for the shorthanded model)
+82. `is_forward` - Whether the player taking the shot was a forward
+83. `off_wing` - Whether the player taking the shot was on his off or strong side of the ice

 ## Modeling